Jean Silva: Ultimate Fighting Championship

 Silva made his promotional debut on January 13, 2024, facing Westin Wilson at UFC Fight Night 234.
 Silva won the fight with a technical knockout in the first round.

 Silva was scheduled to face William Gomis on May 4, 2024, at UFC 301.
-However, the fight was canceled because Gomis suffered a weight-loss-related illness.
+However, the fight was canceled because Gomis suffered a weight cutting-related illness.

 Silva then faced Charles Jourdain on June 29, 2024, at UFC 303.
 At the weigh-in, Silva weighed 147.5 pounds, one and a half pounds over the featherweight limit for non-title fights.
 The fight proceeded at a catchweight, and Silva was fined 20 percent of his purse, which went to Jourdain.
 Silva won the fight by knockout in the second round.

 Silva, who fought at UFC 303 two weeks earlier, faced Drew Dober on July 13, 2024, at UFC on ESPN 59 in a lightweight bout.
 Silva won the fight in the third round after Dober was unable to continue due to a cut above his left eye.
 This fight earned him his first Fight of the Night award.

 Silva faced Melsik Baghdasaryan on February 22, 2025 at UFC Fight Night 252.
 He won the fight by technical knockout in the first round.
 This fight earned him a Performance of the Night award.

 Silva faced Bryce Mitchell on April 12, 2025 at UFC 314.
 He won the fight via a ninja choke submission in the second round.
 This fight earned him another Performance of the Night award.

 Silva faced former UFC Featherweight Championship challenger Diego Lopes in the main event on September 13, 2025 at UFC Fight Night 259.
 He lost the fight by technical knockout with a spinning elbow and punches to follow in the second round.
 This fight earned him another Fight of the Night award.

+Silva faced Arnold Allen on January 24, 2026, at UFC 324.
+He won the fight via unanimous decision.

+Silva was scheduled to face Yair Rodríguez in the main event on September 12, 2026 at UFC Fight Night 288.
+However, Rodríguez withdrew from the fight due to an injury and was replaced by Jose Miguel Delgado.
+He won the fight via a rear-naked choke submission in the third round.
+This fight earned him a $100,000 Performance of the Night award.

+Submission grappling career

+Silva faced Bryce Mitchell in a submission grappling match at Hype FC Brazil: Rio on March 11, 2026.
+The bout ended in a draw.

+Silva faced Marlon Vera at Hype FC Brazil: Sao Paulo on April 8, 2026.
+The bout ended in a draw.